The Heartbreaking Tale of a Bicol Lullaby

 My baby brother dying in your arms, I’m sad for you and for him too!
 For I’m remembering all these events from long ago.

-The daylight comes and then we go to doctor in the nearest town; the quiet baby seems at rest and mama sigh relief but not for long for we are told….. “too late,” the doctor said…
+The daylight came and then we went to doctor in the nearest town; the quiet baby seemed at rest and mama sigh relief but not for long for we are told….. “too late,” the doctor said…

-”Bronchial Pnemonia,” he proclaims too late for cure at this late hour!
+”Bronchial Pnemonia,” he proclaimed, too late for cure at this late hour!
 The redness in my father’s eyes spoke of tears and grief withheld.
 No words spoken….

-The silent mourners marched toward the grave of my dear baby brother; finally, my mother said as they lower the baby’s coffin to the watery grave, “my dearest child, you will be cold!”
+The silent mourners marched toward the grave of my dear baby brother; finally, my mother said, “my dearest child, you will be cold” as they lower my brother’s coffin to the watery grave.

 * Sa diklom nin bangui translates in English as “In the darkness of the night.”